gravitational/gravity/docs/6.x/cluster.md

     `5.0.0-alpha.5`.

-Trusted clusters is a concept for connecting standalone Gravity clusters to arbitrary Ops Centers.
+Trusted clusters is a concept for connecting standalone Gravity clusters to arbitrary Gravity Hubs.
 It brings the following advantages:

-* Allows agents of the remote Ops Center to SSH into your cluster nodes to perform remote assistance.
+* Allows agents of the remote Gravity Hub to SSH into your cluster nodes to perform the remote assistance.
-* Allows the cluster to download application updates from the Ops Center.
+* Allows a cluster to download application updates from Gravity Hub.

 To configure a trusted cluster create the following resource: